 I won’t beat about the bush, The Lullington Hasp is the best hasp and staple I’ve seen for securing shed doors with a padlock.
 I think serious damage would have to be done to the shed and door to break it open.

-I remember it was expensive, in 1997, (from Homebase if I remember correctly) at about £17.
-I’m sure it could be obtained in left and right hand versions but I could only get it built this way around at the time.
+I remember it was expensive in 1997 at about £17.
+(I got it from Homebase if I remember correctly.)
+I’m sure it can be obtained in left and right hand versions, but I could only get it built this way around at the time.

 The picture above shows the Lullington hasp in the open position.
 The hasp is sold with a heavy-duty staple welded to a strong plate having four bolt holes.
 On my original shed the plate couldn’t be positioned satisfactorily so I used a galvanised eye bolt on the door.